Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 The Metabolic Reset is a clinically designed, time-limited intervention aimed at reversing the biological causes of weight gain, glucose problems, and high blood pressure.
 By reshaping body composition and restoring metabolic balance, we are not just treating symptoms — we are tackling the root cause.

-If, by 8 months, you have:
+If, by the end of the programme, you have:

 Every week I meet patients who feel stuck — in a cycle of weight gain, fatigue, medication, and worsening blood pressure or blood sugar.
 But your body is capable of change.
 With the right tools, knowledge, and support, you can rebuild a healthier metabolism.